dhis2-chap/ewars_per_district/README.md

-# external_rmodel_example
+# chap_auto_ewars for weekly and monthly data
-How to run train and predict using the model is defined in the yaml file MLproject: (MIGHT NEED TO UPDATE THIS FOR PLOYGONS ETC)
+How to run train and predict using the model is defined in the yaml file MLproject: (NEED TO UPDATE THIS FOR POLYGONS ETC)
 ```yaml
 name: EWARS